Lexington, MO 0749

 Welcome to the Historic Lexington Elks Lodge #749!

-We meet at 7:00 p.m. on the 2nd and 4th Tuesday of every month—except December, when we meet only on the 2nd Tuesday.
+Lodge 749 meets at 7:00 p.m. on the 2nd and 4th Tuesday of every month (except December, when we meet only on the 2nd Tuesday)

-Friday nights are dinner nights around here, and you’ll find some of the best home-cooked meals in all of Lafayette County.
+Friday nights are dinner nights at Lodge #749, where you’ll find some of the best home-cooked meals in all of Lafayette County.

-Stop by, say hello, and get to know a great group of people.
+Come on by, say hello, and get to know a wonderful group of people.
 We’d love to have you join us!

-Built circa 1846, our building originally housed the Fifth Branch Bank, making it one of Lexington, Missouri’s oldest buildings still in active use.
-The Benevolent and Protective Order of Elks established Lodge #749 in 1901, and the Lexington Elks moved into this historic Main Street structure in 1904, where the lodge has remained ever since.
+Built around 1846, our building originally housed the Fifth Branch Bank, making it one of Lexington, Missouri’s oldest buildings still in use today.
+The Benevolent and Protective Order of Elks established Lodge #749 in 1901, and by 1904, the Lexington Elks had moved into this historic Main Street building, where we’ve been ever since.

-Throughout its long history, Lodge #749 has played a meaningful role in the life of the community.
-For more than a century, the Lexington Elks have supported local youth programs, public-safety efforts, holiday meals, scholarships, and countless charitable initiatives.
-A major part of our mission has always been service to veterans—from providing meals and holiday support to organizing donation drives, visiting hospitalized veterans, and partnering with Missouri Elks veterans programs to ensure that those who served are never forgotten.
-This commitment continues today through year-round outreach and hands-on assistance for veterans and their families.
+Over the years, Lodge #749 has been an important part of our community.
+For more than a century, the Lexington Elks have supported local youth programs, public safety efforts, holiday meals, scholarships, and countless charitable initiatives.
+A major part of our mission has always been service to veterans—providing meals, holiday support, donation drives, hospital visits, and partnering with Missouri Elks Veterans' programs to ensure those who served are never forgotten.
+That commitment continues today, with year-round outreach and hands-on support for veterans and their families.

-The lodge has also been a social center for generations.
-In addition to our historic meeting rooms, the property features a swimming pool that has long been a summertime gathering place for families and members.
+The lodge has also been a social hub for generations.
+Beyond our historic meeting rooms, the property features a swimming pool that has long been a favorite summer gathering spot for families and members alike.

-Today, the Lexington Elks continue the traditions of charity, fellowship, patriotism, and community service that have defined Lodge #749 since the early 1900s—honoring our past while building a strong future for Lexington.
+Today, the Lexington Elks continue the traditions of Charity, Justice, Brotherly Love, and Fidelity, along with fellowship, patriotism, and community service, which have defined Lodge #749 for more than a century—honoring our past while building a strong future for Lexington.